 I have been working from home for over six months at this point and I have realized one thing — I definitely romanticized being able to work from home back when I was unable to.
 In reality, it’s a real struggle!
 The struggles of working from home haven’t been without their benefits, but there have been some unexpected downsides too.

-I am grateful I am in a place where I can even be writing this article — that I still have my job and am just trying to figure out how to transition into being remote full-time now rather than just one day a week.
+I am grateful I am in a place where I can even be writing this article — that I still have my job and am just trying to figure out how to transition into being remote work full-time now rather than just one day a week.
 But I’d be untruthful if I didn’t acknowledge that this is more difficult than I had imagined, and that I truly miss being in an office.

 The Struggles of Working from Home